iairu/gTTSgui/README.md

-## Simple gTTS GUI
+# Simple gTTS GUI

-# Currently broken because of google apis and outdated libs

-Can't find a reasonably-good free TTS online?
-Annoyed that the only good quick TTS is an indirect part of Google Translate?
-Want to save the TTS output, so that you can play it whenever?
+Are you struggling to find a high-quality free TTS online?
+Frustrated that the best quick TTS is only available through Google Translate?
+Want to save the TTS output for later use?

-This simple GUI solves your problems by simply offering a giant text area and a single button to save the output.
+This simple GUI is here to help!
+It provides a large text area for input and a single button to save the output, making it easy and convenient to use.

-GUI built using tkinter.
+The GUI is built using tkinter, ensuring a lightweight and responsive experience.

+## Installation

+1. Create a virtual environment:
+    ```sh
+    python3 -m venv venv
+    ```

+2. Activate the virtual environment:
+    ```sh
+    source venv/bin/activate
+    ```

+3. Install the required package:
+    ```sh
+    pip3 install gtts
+    ```

+4. Run the application:
+    ```sh
+    python3 .
+    ```

-Currently no plans to expand this project.
+Currently, there are no plans to expand this project, but contributions are welcome!